RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>5</sup> Hold up my goings in thy paths, [that] my footsteps slip not.
 <sup>6</sup> I have called upon thee, for thou wilt hear me, O God: incline thine ear unto me, [and hear ] my speech.
 <sup>7</sup> Shew thy marvellous lovingkindness, O thou that savest by thy right hand them which put their trust [in thee] from those that rise up [against them].
-<sup>8</sup> Keep me as the apple of the eye , hide me under the shadow of thy wings,
+<sup>8</sup> Keep me as the apple of the eye, hide me under the shadow of thy wings,
 <sup>9</sup> From the wicked that oppress me, [from] my deadly enemies, [who] compass me about.
 <sup>10</sup> They are inclosed in their own fat: with their mouth they speak proudly.
 <sup>11</sup> They have now compassed us in our steps: they have set their eyes bowing down to the earth;